 I’d been advised by friends and by my Oncologist to keep a diary of my physical and psychological symptoms.
-Firstly so I could report back on how I was effected in case they need to help me with anything in the next session but also because it would give me a good guide for future sessions on how I could expect to feel and when.
+Firstly so I could report back on how I was effected in case they need to help me with anything in the next session.
+Also because it would give me a good guide for future sessions on how I could expect to feel and when.
 Apparently chemo is quite predictable like that.

 The pregnancy acid reflux returned pretty much from day one and lasted about 10 days – fun!
 I got one mouth ulcer which isn’t too bad.
 I had been warned about them being a common symptom and I’ve been making up the ‘chemo mouthwash’ they recommend which is basically warm water, salt and bicarbonate of soda.
 Yummy.

 The worst of the nausea was probably in the first week but it was definitely bearable.
 I just need to be aware that normally with this chemo, side effects worsen with each session so I probably got off lightly with this first one.